allenlsy/jekyll-galleries/README.md

 Check out the example `_config.yml` if you are still not clear.

-2. Add galleries to jekyll project
+##### 2. Add galleries to jekyll project

 By default, galleries are stored in the `galleries` folder in the jekyll project root path.
 If you want to change the storing path, you can customize the `gallery_dir` attribute it in `_config.yml` file.

 __Jekyll-galleries__ will recognize all the subfolders in `galleries` (or `gallery_dir` specified in `_config.yml`) with the format of `<yyyy-MM-dd>-<NAME>` as a valid gallery folder.
 Meanwhile it adds `date` (value `yyyy-MM-dd`) and `name` (value `NAME`) attributes to the gallery.
 In the `name` attributes, space and other characters are allowed.
 All the files in gallery folder will be loaded to the GalleryPage.
 So please ensure you have correct image file in the gallery folder.

-3. Adding attribute to images
+##### 3. Adding attribute to photos

-You can have a `.yml` file with the same name of the gallery folder, to define attributes of each image in that gallery.
-Only images with extra attributes are required in the yaml file.
-Each image is identified by the attribute `filename`.
-For example, if you have an gallery, whose folder name is `2014-01-23-At the beach`, then in a `2014-01-23-At the beach.yml` file, you can config images like this:
+You can have a `.yml` file with the same name of the gallery folder, to define attributes of each photo in that gallery.
+Only photos with extra attributes are required in the yaml file.
+Each photo is identified by the attribute `filename`.
+For example, if you have an gallery, whose folder name is `2014-01-23-At the beach`, then in a `2014-01-23-At the beach.yml` file, you can config photos like this:

     - filename: IMG_0075.JPG
       annotation: this is the allenllsy's jekyll-galleries